Mutendwa/Group-10-Phase-2-Project/README.md

 This project aims at analysing various factors including: structural features, location, and temporal factors, to understand what influences global housing prices.

+## Business Understanding

+The real estate agency aims to provide comprehensive services to homeowners looking to buy or sell their properties.
+One significant aspect of their services involves advising homeowners on potential renovations that could increase the estimated value of their homes.
+This guidance is crucial in assisting homeowners in making informed decisions about investing in renovations that will yield a favourable return on investment (ROI) when they decide to sell their property.

 ## Methods used
 Linear regression\
 Data Visualization\